PF3 Evolution POD Swim Fins - Asymmetric Blade Control for Bodysurfing, Bodyboarding and Swimming

 - See PF3 blade width and length differences across sizes here.

-POD PF3 Quality Rubber Swim Fin Features
+POD PF3 Swim Fin Features

-- Soft rubber-lined extended foot pocket for secure, comfortable fit.
+- Soft rubber-lined extended foot pocket for secure, comfortable fit

 POD PF3 Swim Fin Sizing